 The most ideal situation, for those living in RVs, cars and tents, would be to afford to rent a whole house where you can safely park or pitch a tent without anybody’s interference.

 It appears that some bnbs are being taken off the site and converted to regular long term housing.
 So you might find them in regular classifieds.
-It is safer right now to be in a lease than to be at mercy of bnb owners.
+Though in many places you cannot view a long term rental before signing a lease.

 In some places there are government restrictions on being able to move into a short term rental like the vacation rentals or you may only be able to book more than 30 days.
 Check into your rental before the lockdown starts.